vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 ```
 </details>

-Note that the VDK Meta Job does not require the `vdk-trino` dependency.
+Note that the VDK DAG Job does not require the `vdk-trino` dependency.
 Component jobs are responsible for their own dependencies, and the DAG Job only handles their triggering.

 Execution